SowmyaKona/AI-Powered-Marketing-Content-Generator/README.md

-# 🎬 AI-Powered Media Content Automation Pipeline
+# 🎬 AI-Powered Marketing Content Generator

 An intelligent multi-agent pipeline that automatically generates a complete marketing content package from a single topic — using LangChain, Groq, and Llama 3.1.